This post may contain affiliate links. Click here to see what that means.

 Bonus Road Food: Lamb Rosemary Snack Bar

 There’s one other company I want to give a small shout-out to: Wild Zora.
 They make meat and veggie snack bars.
 They contacted me last year to offer samples, but all of their bars back then were full of nightshades.
 I told them about the autoimmune protocol, and they said they’d create a bar just for us.
 How sweet are they?
 After a few months of experimenting in the kitchen, they came up with this one: Lamb Rosemary & Spinach Bar.
 They sent me a sample, and it is A-M-A-Z-I-N-G. Even my SAD-loving husband liked it.
+Update: In 2017, they created a second AIP-friendly bar: Pork with Apple and Kale.

 More Travel Tips